Friedelite Value, Price, and Jewelry Information

 Friedelite is not abundant, and gem-quality material is rarely seen even in large collections.
 Faceted gems are true collector's items.

-Lovely friedelite cabochons cut from Franklin, New Jersey material show rich, brownish red colors.
-Cabs cut from material from the deep manganese mine at Kuruman, South Africa show rose-red colors.
+Lovely friedelite cabochons cut from Franklin, New Jersey material show rich, brownish red colors, while cabs cut from material from the deep manganese mine at Kuruman, South Africa show rose-red colors.
 Cut stones from both these locations are usually translucent.
-Gem cutters have faceted very little of this material.
+However, gem cutters have faceted very little of this material.

 Refractometer readings usually show a shadow edge at about 1.645.